-The knowledge and road tests may be waived for class 1 through 3 license applicants if the applicant is at least 18 years old and possesses a valid driver's license that was issued by another state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, American Samoa, Guam, a province of the Dominion of Canada, or the Commonwealth of the Northern Mariana Islands, or a country that has a reciprocal licensing agreement with Hawaii.
+The knowledge and road tests may be waived for class 1 through 3 license applicants if the applicant has a provisional license or possesses a valid driver's license that was issued by another state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, American Samoa, Guam, a province of the Dominion of Canada, or the Commonwealth of the Northern Mariana Islands, or a country that has a reciprocal licensing agreement with Hawaii.
 Renewal applicants may be waived also.